Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Strategy
-The goal of this website is to make a fun but visually pleasing memory game to inspire the players to discover more of Greece.
+The goal of this website is to make a fun, challenging, and visually pleasing memory game to inspire the players to discover more of Greece.

 ### Scope
-Instead of using well known greek beaches, the cards shows less touristic and less known beaches to amaze the players with every click.
+Instead of using pictures of well known greek beaches, the cards shows less touristic and less known beaches to amaze the players with every click.
+The game is challenging because the pictures of the beaches look similar and you only have 60 seconds to find them all.

 ### Structure
-When opening the website you will be welcomed by a Modal with an opaque overlay, which will give you game instructions and a button to start the game.
+When opening the website you will be welcomed by a landing page, which will show a very nice background and a jumbotron with the game instructions and a button to start the game.
 The game will have a navbar with 2 modern looking buttons in the middle.
-One to restart the game, if wanted, and the other one to play or pause the music.
+One to restart the game, and the other one to start or pause the music.
+Music will not autoplay for a better user experience.
 The game container has 4x4 cards with a greek style but simple background.
 The cards will be as wide as possible to prevent pixellation.
 Above the cards you will find the timer and the flip counter.
 Once you win or you run out of time, there will be a modal.
 When the time's is up, it will give you the option to start again.
-If you found all the pairs within 60 seconds, a modal will appear with the amount of flips, how many seconds it took you to find all the cards and a button to start the game again.
+If you found all the pairs within 60 seconds, a modal will appear with the amount of flips, and how many seconds it took you to find all the cards and a button to start the game again.

 ### Surface
 I wanted to make a modern, symmetric, and visually pleasing looking game.
 I wanted to avoid it looking childish or mixed with too many colors.